dpareasy/Assignment1/README.md

 ### Package list ###

 This repository contains a ROS package named Assignment1 that includes the following resources:
-1. `CMakeList.txt`: File to configure this package;
+1. `CMakeList.txt`: File to configure this package.
-2. `package.xml`: File to configure this package;
+2. `package.xml`: File to configure this package.
-3. `launch/`: Contains the configuration to launch this package;
+3. `launch/`: Contains the configuration to launch this package:
-    * launch_file.launch: it launches armor server and all the nodes used in this simulation.
+    * project_launch.launch: it launches armor server and all the nodes used in this simulation.
-4. `msg/`: It contains the message exchanged through ROS topics
+4. `msg/`: It contains the message exchanged through ROS topics:
     * Point.msg: It is the message representing a 2D point.
 5. `srv/`: It Contains the definition of each server used by this software:
-    * GetPose.srv: It defines the request and response to get the current robot position;
+    * GetPose.srv: It defines the request and response to get the current robot position.
     * SetPose.srv: It defines the request and response to set the current robot position.
 6. `action/`: It contains the definition of each action server used by this software:
-    * Plan.action: It defines the goal, feedback and results concerning motion planning;
+    * Plan.action: It defines the goal, feedback and results concerning motion planning.
     * Control.action: It defines the goal, feedback and results concerning motion controlling.
 7. `scripts/`: It contains the implementation of each software components:
-    * load_ontology.py: It creates the topological map of the environment;
+    * load_ontology.py: It creates the topological map of the environment.
-    * robot_actions.py: It contains a class to implement the behavior of the robot;
+    * robot_actions.py: It contains a class to implement the behavior of the robot.
-    * state_machine.py: It defines the states of the state machine;
+    * state_machine.py: It defines the states of the state machine.
     * robot_state.py: It implements the robot state including: current position, and battery level;

-### Dependencies ###

 ## Software components ###